 Should I get a COVID-19 vaccine if I've recently had cellular therapy (such as CAR T-cell therapy) or a stem cell transplant?

 Yes, but only after 100 days has passed since your transplant or cellular therapy.
-In fact, we recommend that all transplant and cellular therapy patients strongly consider a COVID-19 vaccine when 100 days have elapsed from their transplant or cellular therapy.
-We anticipate that some transplant and cellular therapy patients may be able to receive the vaccine at Dana-Farber, depending on your time from transplant or cellular therapy.
+In fact, we recommend that all transplant and cellular therapy patients strongly consider getting a new COVID-19 vaccine after 100 days have elapsed from their transplant